-The holdings of the Manuscript Archive are non-circulating and must be viewed in the Research Center.
-Finding Aids for manuscript materials are available by searching our online catalog.
+The holdings of the Manuscript Archives are non-circulating and must be viewed in the Research Center.
+Finding aids for manuscript materials are available by searching our online catalog.
 Manuscript materials can be requested in the Research Center for viewing Tuesday to Friday 10 am–4 pm.
 Requests for materials to be viewed on Saturday must be made in advance.

 If you are traveling to the Oklahoma History Center for a research visit you are encouraged to contact the Manuscript Archivist in advance of your trip.
 OHS staff will prepare materials in advance of your visit when you contact us and provide the date and time of your arrival, and the collection and box numbers of the materials you wish to view.

 Handling manuscript items in the Research Center requires the use of cotton gloves, which are provided.
 No bags, purses, or computer cases are allowed in the viewing room.
 Lockers are available free of charge to stow your personal items.
 You may take a notebook or laptop into the viewing room for note-taking.
 No ink pens or markers are allowed; pencils are provided.
 There is a photocopy machine for self-service copying in the viewing room, copies are $.20 per page and can be paid for with cash or credit card at the Research Center reference desk.

 The use of digital cameras without a flash is permitted in the Research Center and the viewing room without a fee.
 The use of flatbed scanners and wand scanners is prohibited.
 Requests for duplications can be accepted during your visit and will be made for you by OHS staff for $.25 per page.
 We cannot guarantee immediate duplication services; duplications may be mailed or delivered electronically within one week of your visit.

 Please see the visitor info page for more details.
 Orders for copies of records will be filled as they are received; see the orders section below.